syncfusion-content/maui-docs/MAUI/Chips/Getting-Started.md

 ## For SfChipGroup

-Then initialize an empty [`SfChipGroup`] as shown in the following code:
+Initialize an empty [`SfChipGroup`] as shown in the following code snippet

 {% tabs %}